arungudelli/angularjswiki/content/en/material/menu/index.md

 </mat-menu>
 ```

-And now in component ts file, using  `@ViewChild` to get the instance `MatMenuTrigger` from the trigger element. i.e., triggerBtn.
+And now in component ts file, I am using  `@ViewChild` to get the instance `MatMenuTrigger` from the trigger element. i.e., `triggerBtn`.

 ```
 @ViewChild(MatMenuTrigger) triggerBtn: MatMenuTrigger;